 What size safe do you need

-One of the very first things you should consider is the size of the safe you need.
+The very first thing you should consider is the size of the safe you need.
 Even though safes are there to fulfil a certain functional purpose, they are also large, heavy objects similar to furniture, so taking into account where you intend to place the safe and the size of the available space should be the first step.

-Additionally, you should take stock of all the items that you plan on storing and always choose a safe that is a size larger than the one you think you need.
+Additionally, you should take stock of all the items that you intend on storing and always choose a safe, a size larger than the one you think you need.

-To avoid any mistakes and miscalculations, our team of security experts will carry out a discreet and free onsite survey, consult with you, assess your needs and security requirements, and provide a custom-tailored plan of action just for you.
+To avoid any mistakes and miscalculations, our team of security experts will carry out a discreet and free onsite survey, consult with you, assess your needs, as well as security requirements, and provide a custom-tailored plan of action just for you.

-There are different types of safes available and each one is designed to cater to a specific set of needs.
-At Banham, we offer a wide range of safes, including:
+There are different types of safes available and each is designed to cater to a specific set of needs.
+At Banham we offer a wide range of safes, including:

 Different types of locks

-There are quite a few different types of locks that can be found on the majority of commercial safes, with combination locks, key locks, dial (PIN code) locks, and biometric locks.
+There are quite a few different types of locks that can be found on the majority of commercial safes, with combination locks, dial (PIN code) locks, and biometric locks being the most common.

 The main difference comes down to how the combinations change and whether or not batteries are required.
-In the case of digital locks and biometric locks, batteries are required whereas dial locks do not need any power.
-It is much easier to change the PIN code on an electronic lock, while a combination lock requires the services of a professional.
+In the case of digital locks and biometric locks, batteries are required whereas dial locks don't need any power.
+Finally, it is much easier to change the PIN code on an electronic lock, while a combination lock requires the services of a professional.

-There are times when mass production commercial safes won’t meet your exact requirements and you need something that’s custom made.
+There are times that mass production commercial safes won't meet your exact requirements and you need something that's custom made.
 At Banham, we offer you the ability to order a completely bespoke safe that will cater to your specific needs.
-From fitting watch winders to selecting the materials and the interior and exterior colour of your new luxury safe, we offer the highest degree of customisability and a wide range of additional features to choose from.
+From fitting watch winders and secure storage space for your jewellery to selecting the materials and the interior and exterior colour of your new luxury safe, we offer the highest degree of customisability and a wide range of additional features to choose from.
 Book a free consultation with one of our highly trained security experts today and design your own, unique safe.

 Enlist the services of professional